Fellowships

 You can download the fellowship application form here.
 The form contains guidance notes and explains which supporting letters are required.

-Please complete and submit the form, along with all relevant supporting letters, by 28 February 2023 5pm CET.
+Please complete and submit the form, along with all relevant supporting letters, by 28 February 2025 5pm CET/Geneva.

 Applications and any questions should be sent to gfbr@who.int.